intel-iot-devkit/network-video-recorder/README.md

-# Network Video Recorder with OpenVino Integrated
+# Network Video Recorder with the Intel® Distribution of OpenVINO™ Toolkit Integrated

 The need to accommodate high resolution video for management, storage, and viewing are essential for smart video surveillance systems ensuring the highest standard of security.
-This solution demonstrates how to implement and take advantage of Intel hardware platforms for an end to end video analytics involving decoding, encoding, and optimization using various media stacks.
+This solution demonstrates how to implement and take advantage of Intel® hardware platforms for end to end video analytics involving decoding, encoding, and optimization using various media stacks.

 Target Operating System	Ubuntu* 16.04 LTS
 Time to Complete	45 minutes